eghuro/crawlcheck/README.md

 pip install -r requirements.txt
 ```

-You will need python3, python-pip and sqlite3, virtualenv, libmagic and libtidy
+You will need python3, python-pip and sqlite3, virtualenv, libmagic, libtidy,
-installed.
+libxml2 and libxslt installed.
 All dev or devel versions.

 For PDF report, pdflatex and following LaTex packages are needed: geometry,
 lastpage, testcomp, lmodern, inputenc, fontenc.